 - If in extreme conditions (backwoods camping and whatnot), treat clothing with Permethrin (more below).

-- Tick checks: I repeat, if you live in an area where ticks are the norm, daily tick checks need to be part of your routine (ideally, this is a daily ritual).
+- Tick checks: I repeat, if you live in an area where ticks are the norm, daily tick checks need to be part of your routine (ideally, this is a daily “ritual,” if you will).

 Bug Repellents for Children